 use Zisha clay or porcelain teawares to brew 8-9 rounds at 100℃, tea:water 1:40

-- dry tea is round-cornered rectangle shape, lustrous, black brown color
+- dry tea is round-cornered rectangle shape, lustrous, yellowish brown color

-- brownish red color tea soup, clear and slightly dark
+- yellowish red color tea soup, clear and slightly dark

 - aged and pure fragrances

-- pure and thick, mellow and smooth tastes with sweet aftertaste, “aged rhyme”
+- pure and strong, mellow tastes with sweet aftertaste, “aged rhyme”

 Yigong ecological tea farm is the highest altitude organic tea production base in China and the earliest tea farm in Tibet Autonomous Region.
 The unique geographical environment and climate conditions of the tea farm have created a pure and ecological environment in the tea field.
 Yigong tea farm is rich in snow plateau tea.
 It was founded in 1960 and had introduced Sichuan medium and small leaf tea plants from Mengding tea farm in Mingshan County, Sichuan Province, and successfully adopted sexual propagation.
 The old tea tree of Linzhi tea can still be seen now, and now, it is the colorful scenery of a thousand mu tea garden.
 Today, there are still more than 400 workers in Linzhi tea farm, almost all of them are Tibetans.